 If your child did not receive his or her first Holy Communion yet and is past 2nd grade, please contact the Religious Education Office.
 Give your child the gift of sharing in the Eucharist.
 We would love to work with you.

 First Holy Communion for Adults

-Adults who have never received Holy Communion but would like to prepare to receive Jesus in the Eucharist or simply desire more information should work through the RCIA (Rite of Christian Initiation for Adults) program.
-Please see Religious Education for more information and to contact us.
+Adults who have never received Holy Communion but would like to prepare to receive Jesus in the Eucharist or simply desire more information should contact the Office of Religious Education.

 Information for Home Visits

 If you, a family member or friend is unable to attend Mass on Sundays, please contact us to schedule a home visit where a priest or an Extraordinary Minister of Holy Communion can visit and bring the Eucharist.